 Welcome to Oldham Fly Fishing Club

-Oldham Fly Fishing Club New Membership For The 2019 SeasonA limited number of places may become available for the 2019 - 2020 season, people wishing to join need to complete an application form to be submitted to the committee for consideration through Membership Secretary Roger Hope via the Thinking Of Becoming A Member Page..
+Oldham Fly Fishing Club New Membership For The 2020 SeasonA limited number of places are available for the 2020 season, people wishing to join need to complete an application form to be submitted to the committee for consideration through Membership Secretary Roger Hope via the Thinking Of Becoming A Member Page..

 Are you unknowingly spreading invasive species on your water sports equipment and clothing?